etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/Troubleshooting.md

               # if this code for fast performance is executed, tensorboard does not work
     ```

+### when the simulation/learning is too slow
+* check the version of python : python version should be equal
+  * Python version used to create the libsalt library
+  * Python version used to execute the application
+* recommended that you should make the libsalt library using the environment for the reinforcement learning program execution
+  * After creating the reinforcement learning program execution environment

 ### when training time becomes longer
 * training time become longer multiple times when we use config.py